 The Student Training Completion Fund Trust was established under section 13 of the Private Career Training Institutions Act on November 22, 2004.
 On September 1, 2016, the Private Training Act (the "Act') came into force.
-Under Section 20 of the Act, the Student Training Completion Fund Trust continued as a trust fund known as the Student Tuition Protection Fund (the "Fund").

-The Fund was previously administered by the Private Career Training Institutions Agency (the "Agency"), a self-funding agent of the Province of British Columbia, until August 31, 2016.
-Effective September 1, 2016, the Fund is administered by the Private Training Institutions Branch of the Ministry of Advanced Education and Skills Training (the "Ministry").
+Under Section 20 of the Act, the Student Training Completion Fund Trust continued as a trust fund known as the Student Tuition Protection Fund (the "Fund") and is administered by the Private Training Institutions Branch of the Ministry of Advanced Education and Skills Training (the "Ministry").
 The Minister of the Ministry of Advanced Education and Skills Training is the Trustee of the Fund with the ability to delegate the Trustee's powers to one or more employees of the Ministry under Section 21 of the Act.

-The Fund is administered as part of the Ministry's mandatory certification program for private postsecondary educational institutions in the Province of British Columbia.
+The Fund is administered as part of the Ministry's mandatory certification program for private post-secondary educational institutions in the Province of British Columbia.
 Students attending certified institutions that cease to operate can make claims against the Fund to recover lost tuition.
 The Trustee may also authorize a partial or full tuition refund to a student that, in the opinion of the Trustee, has been misled by a certified institution.